tallestlegacy/din_flutter/README.md

 # Din

-This is a simple material UI Quran Reader.
+This is a simple material UI Quran and Sunnah reader.

 🤟 Works on Android, iOS, Linux, Windows and Mac.
 Thank you Flutter 💖!